 provides Pre-Start Health And Safety Reviews.
 A Pre-Start Health & Safety Review is also known as a PSR or PHSR.
 The Ministry of Labour enacted legislation in Ontario under Section 7 of Regulation 851 for Industrial Establishments on Oct.7, 2000.
 Essentially, this was the Ministry of Labour requiring industry to engage the services of a professional engineer (or industrial hygienist) to review equipment or processes when any one of eight circumstances exist to ensure health and safety in construction

 What is the Purpose of a Pre-Start Health & Safety Review?

 “There are many instances in health and safety assessments

 of equipment which are presently in an unsafe operating condition.
 The standards of workplace health and safety are increasing every year.
 This health and safety

 process is a means to improve the safety of new or modified equipment, to enhance the visibility of these standards, and to educate.
-The goal is to apply these standards to existing equipment to bring the whole standard up to enhanced levels.”
+The goal is to apply these standards to existing equipment to bring the whole standard of health and safety in construction

 serves the purpose of ensuring that any such hazards are removed or controlled before the item under review is used.
 A health and safety assessment can be conducted prior to first use or in support of an effort to bring used/modified equipment up to present day standards.